-One of the most overlooked fall hazards on top of buildings are skylights.
+One of the most overlooked fall hazards on top of buildings is skylights.
 Skylights are windows installed in a roof or ceiling and, when unprotected, pose a great risk to those who may be working around them.
-According to Occupational Safety and Health Administration (OSHA) regulation 29 CFR 1910.28(b)(3)(i):

 Therefore, your employer is required to ensure these areas are properly protected.
 Unguarded skylights are an easily avoidable fall hazard that can result in devastating circumstances.
-Simply stepping backwards onto an unguarded skylight can be enough to break its covering, causing potential injuries to you and those below the skylight.
-If you or a loved one has been injured in a skylight related accident, contact an experienced fall protection attorney today.
+Simply stepping backward onto an unguarded skylight can be enough to break its covering, causing potential injuries to you and those below the skylight.
+If you or a loved one has been injured in a skylight-related accident, contact an experienced fall protection attorney today.

-There are two main types of skylight protection: skylight screens and skylight guardrails.
+The two main types of skylight fall protection are skylight screens and skylight guardrails.
 Skylight screens serve as a cage, covering the skylight with a mesh framework.
 Skylight guardrails, like all guardrails, work by putting a physical barrier between the worker and the fall hazard.
 Both fall protection systems are effective ways employers can ensure their employees are safe when working around this kind of hazard.

 Unguarded skylights are just one of the many fall hazards workers may face.
-At Simmons and Fletcher, P.C., our fall protection attorneys have been handling workplace accident cases since 1979.
+At Simmons and Fletcher, P.C., our attorneys have been handling workplace accident cases since 1979.
 We understand how complicated these claims can be, and are dedicated to providing you with the resources necessary to make a full recovery.
-Call us today to schedule a free consultation: 800-298-0111.
+Call us today to schedule a free consultation: (713) 932-0777.